-3.2.2 INITIATION OF REQUEST
+3.2.2.
+Initiation of Request

 The applicant is responsible for initiating consideration by applying for reappointment, promotion, tenure, or a combination of them.
 A full-time administrator with academic rank may apply for tenure or promotion supported by documentation.
-The applicant will compile an RPT dossier, including a cover sheet provided by the provost's office.
+The applicant will compile and submit an RPT dossier no later than 4:30 p.m. on the last working day of August of the academic year of their request for consideration.

 3.2.3.
-DEPARTMENTAL/SCHOOL COMMITTEE
+Departmental/School Committee

-Each department or school shall have a reappointment, promotion, and tenure (hereinafter, RPT) committee consisting of at least five faculty members elected at a regular or special department or school faculty meeting.
-If the department or school has five or more full-time tenured members in the case of a tenure committee or five or more members of appropriate rank (a rank above the level of the applicant) in the case of a promotion committee, then the committee shall be formed from faculty within the department or school.
-If the department or school has fewer than five full-time, tenured members in the case of a tenure committee, or fewer than five members of appropriate rank in the case of a promotion committee, those members, in consultation with the department chair or school director, shall prepare a list of full-time, tenured faculty of appropriate rank from other departments or schools from which faculty will be appointed by the committee to fill out its membership.
-In choosing members from other departments or schools, preference shall be given to teaching faculty in departments or schools with affinity to the department or school.
+Each department or school, or in the case of School of the Arts (SOTA), program, shall have a reappointment, promotion, and tenure (hereinafter, RPT) committee consisting of at least five tenured faculty members elected at a regular or special department or school faculty meeting.
+If necessary, a separate committee may be formed to consider promotion to Professor.
+Each department or school, or, in the case of SOTA, program, committee must have the same membership in a given year, with the exception of additional external members (see Section 3.2.4).
+Additionally, for promotion committees, these five faculty members must be at least one rank above the level of the applicants.

+The RPT committee shall be formed from faculty within the department or school, if five or more tenured faculty of appropriate rank are available to serve.
+If there are not enough faculty members of appropriate rank available to form a committee of five, those faculty initially chosen to serve, in consultation with the department chair or school director, shall prepare a list of tenured faculty of appropriate rank from other departments, schools, or colleges.
+When choosing additional faculty members, preference shall be given to faculty members in departments or schools with affinity to the applicant's department or school.
+The RPT committee will fill its membership by appointing faculty from this list.